 Cloud cost alerts work because cloud resources consume linearly.
 Ten EC2 instances cost ten times one.
 Agents break that assumption.
 Each tool call appends its result to the conversation context, so the tenth call in a session is not ten times the first — it can be twenty, because the context feeding that call is twenty times longer.[6]
 A multi-agent workflow with a typical cost of $0.45 hits $87 the moment one sub-agent enters a tool loop and each retry appends a 2,000-token response to the shared context.

-The failure modes share one structural property.
-The termination condition never cleanly fires.
+The failure modes share one structural property: the termination condition never cleanly fires.
 The agent keeps going because nothing tells it to stop.

 Infinite tool loops.
 The agent calls the same tool repeatedly.
 Each response is slightly different.
 The internal stopping criterion never trips.
 Tokens stack onto context.
 Cost per call climbs every iteration.